MarioZitko/Security-Test-API/README.md

 ```
 yarn dev
 ```
-The application should be accessible at `http://localhost:5157`, while the Flask API is available at `http://localhost:8000`.
+The application should be accessible at `http://localhost:5157`, while the Django API is available at `http://localhost:8000`.

 ## Using the Application